Measuring employment and unemployment

 But in terms of services, only those activities that produce an output which can be sold are considered work[4].
 So transporting the harvested vegetables to the market for sale is work, but cooking those vegetables for the household members to eat, or the feeding of small children is not considered work.
 Whether this unpaid care and domestic work that is mostly performed by women should be counted as productive work is a widely debated topic in labour economics[5].

-In the Indian context, there are two ways of deriving the unemployment rate.
-Workers are asked about their activities during the last year (usual status method) or the last week (current weekly status method).
+In Indian statistics, there are two ways of measuring employment.
+Workers are asked about their activities during the last 365 days (usual status method) or the last 7 days (current weekly status method).

-When the reference period is one week, a person who worked for at least one hour for at least one day during the seven days preceding the survey is considered employed.
-A person who sought or was available for work for at least for one hour during the week but did not work for even one hour during the week is considered to be unemployed.
+When the reference period is one week, a person who worked for at least one hour on at least one day during the seven days preceding the survey is considered employed.
+A person who looked for or was available for work for at least one hour during the week but did not work for even one hour during the week is considered to be unemployed.
 This method produced an unemployment rate of 5.2% as of 2022-23.

 Taken together, this means that in 2022-23, 3.2% of people did not find work for even one month in the year, but 5.2% of people were not able to find work for even one hour in the preceding week.